-Jim Kramer is a Senior Trial Attorney at Levy Konigsberg’s New York office, where he specializes in litigating his clients’ asbestos/mesothelioma personal injury claims.
-During his time with the firm, Jim has successfully received multi-million-dollar recoveries for his clients and their families.
+Jim Kramer heads Levy Konigsberg’s Cosmetic Talc Litigation Department and is a Senior Trial Attorney at the firm’s New York office, where he specializes in litigating his clients’ asbestos/mesothelioma personal injury claims.
+During his time with the firm, Jim has received over $30 million in verdicts on behalf of his clients.

 Jim is proud to represent victims of asbestos-related cancer as well as their families.
-Jim’s clients have included a wide range of workers and consumers, as well as their family members, who were exposed to asbestos through their use of certain equipment and consumer products that contained asbestos.
-These clients have included Naval servicemen, electricians, longshoremen, construction workers, carpenters, auto mechanics, and even the wives of workers who washed clothing on which asbestos dust was taken home.
+Jim’s clients have included a wide range of workers and consumers, as well as their family members, who were exposed to asbestos through their use of certain equipment and consumer products that contained or were contaminated with asbestos.
+These clients have included women working in their homes, Naval servicemen, electricians, longshoremen, construction workers, carpenters, auto mechanics, and even the wives of workers who washed clothing on which asbestos dust was taken home.

 Prior to joining Levy Konigsberg, Jim clerked for the Honorable Francine Axelrad, Presiding Judge in the New Jersey Appellate Division.

-Jim lives in New York City, and has been selected as a 2015 and 2016 New York Metro Rising Star by Super Lawyers Magazine.
+Jim lives with his wife in New York City, and has been selected as a 2015 and 2016 New York Metro Rising Star by Super Lawyers Magazine.